SoftwareAG/c8y-docs/content/users-guide/administration-bundle/platform-configuration-settings.md

 In the **Support user** section you can configure the parameters for the support user access for subtenant users.

 This feature enables {{< product-c8y-iot >}} platform providers ({{< company-sag >}} in case of the public cloud instances or service providers with on-prem installations) to support their customers by accessing their users using a support user.
-A support user is a user in the {{< management-tenant >}} that has specific permissions, i.e. to access subtenant users in case of any issues.
+A support user is a user in the {{< management-tenant >}} that has specific permissions, that means to access subtenant users in case of any issues.
 Refer to [Support user access](/users-guide/enterprise-tenant/#support-user-access) for more information.

 <img src="/images/users-guide/enterprise-tenant/et-settings-configuration-support-user.png" alt="Support user configuration">